April 4th 2022

-The Christmas self-care tips mental wellness experts swear by to keep festive blues at bay
+The Christmas self-care tips that mental health experts swear by to keep festive blues at bay

 Stop anxiety and exhaustion from wrecking your Christmas with these words of wellbeing wisdom

 Suffering from Christmas overwhelm?
 You’re not alone.
 While it can often make for the best of times, it can also make for some of the most stressful ones too, now even more so with Covid anxiety rising and uncertainty as to whether our best-laid plans will even come to fruition.

 1. Carve out time for you